Skip to main content

 • The increasing reliance on fintech partnerships highlights the need for robust third-party risk management frameworks.

-2. Operational Resilience:
+2. Operational resilience:

 • Operational resilience, including robust recovery planning, is critical to maintaining financial stability.